 As the name suggests, it means the ability for business users to do analysis without relying or depending on other parties.

 For Data Analysts who are the primary doers of Self-Service BI, it means being able to do their analysis without relying on IT or Data Engineering.

 At a high level, self-service BI comprises 3 steps.

-- Data Discovery: This is the stage where based on the need, the user needs to be able to figure out what data to use, where it exists, what does it look like, what its quality is, and how to join the data.
+- Data Discovery: This is the stage where based on the need, the user needs to be able to figure out which data to use, where it exists, what it looks like, what its quality, and how to join the data.
 This is a crucial step.
 Because raw data lacks business semantics knowledge.
 Lack of data profile and quality information to make informed decisions and confidence in using the data.
 Additionally, data stored in data warehouses has a structure.
 The most common structure is star schema which is optimized for querying.
 In order to use the data for any sort of slicing, dicing, filtering, it requires joining transactional data (information, history, fact tables) to attribute data (dimension tables or master tables).

-- Data Preparation: Once you have understood the data, then you extract the data, shape it, apply transformations.
-The most basic is joining transactional data using SQL with attribute data to be able to filter, aggregate, slice and dice.
-Other common ones are creating computed formulas.
+- Data Preparation: Once you have understood the data, then you extract the data, shape it, and apply transformations.
+One of the most basic transformations is joining transactional data using SQL with attribute data to be able to filter, aggregate, slice and dice.
+Other common operations are formulas.